Mentalab-hub/explorepy/docs/usage.rst

 .. note:: If the sampling rate or channel mask has been changed during the recording, Explorepy will create a new EDF
             file for ExG data with the given file name plus the time the setting has changed.

+.. note:: As the environmental factors such as temperature may affect the sampling rate of the ADC, we recommend to
+            compute the sampling rate of the recorded data.
+In case of deviations, the signal must be resampled to correct drifts.
+The timestamps in the csv/edf file can be used to compute the resampling factor.

+            If you are setting markers in the recording, it is recommended to record in CSV file.
+Alternative option would be pushing data to LSL and recording with `LabRecorder <https://github.com/labstreaminglayer/App-labrecorder/tree/master>`_.
+EDF might not give a precise timing for markers, hence it should be avoided.

 **visualize**
 Visualizes real-time data in a browser-based dashboard.
 Currently, Chrome is the supported and recommended browser.
 The visualization in IE and Edge might be very slow, and is not recommended.::